Sony Xperia Tablet Z: Software

 The tablet was released with the Sony UI on top of Android 4.1.2 Jelly Bean.
 It received Android 4.4.2 KitKat in June 2014.
 Xperia Tablet Z is also PlayStation Certified allowing users access to Sony's PlayStation Suite.

 In May 2015, the Sony Xperia Tablet Z received Android 5.0 Lollipop.

 Variants

 The device was sold in Wi-Fi and 4G/LTE versions.
 The availability of the 4G/LTE version varied by country.

 Reception

 The Xperia Tablet Z has received very positive critical reception.
 The device has been praised for its design, performance, and low weight, while criticized for its somewhat high price.
 PCMag praised the device, saying that "The Sony Xperia Tablet Z is among the finest Android tablets available, combining an incredibly thin and light design with top-notch performance."

-Sony Xperia Tablet Z won EISA’s European Tablet of the Year (2013-2014) award, said to be "the perfect choice for anyone seeking a combination of unique style and technology".
+The Xperia Tablet Z won EISA’s European Tablet of the Year (2013-2014) award, said to be "the perfect choice for anyone seeking a combination of unique style and technology".

-Xperia Tablet Z is also placed at number 4 in top 10 ranking Best tablet 2013 by TechRadar.
+The Xperia Tablet Z was named the 4th best tablet of 2013 by TechRadar.